EcoJulia/Microbiome.jl/manuscript/paper.md

 # Functionality

-At its most basic, microbial community data can be represented as a sparse matrix, where one dimension is indexed by microbial `feature`s (eg, species), and the other is indexed by biological `sample`s or observations (eg, a stool sample).
+At its most basic, microbial community data can be represented as a sparse matrix, where one dimension is indexed by microbial `feature`s (eg. species), and the other is indexed by biological `sample`s or observations (eg. a stool sample).
 Together, the measured abundances of each `feature` in each `sample` make up the taxonomic or function "profile."
 Typically, additional information (`metadata`) about each `sample`